 Description

-Form: A clump-forming herb.
+Form: A highly variable clump-forming herb.

 Lifespan: Three to four years.